vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 for a decade and may have intensified after the death of Kumāragupta when

-Skandagupta’s fortunes reached rock bottom \( viplutāṁvam
+Skandagupta’s fortunes reached rock bottom \( viplutāṁvaṁśalakṣmīm\),32 but

-. śalakṣmīm\),32 but

 the end was a total defeat of Vidiśā.
 Skandagupta’s Junagad